Cervical Cancer

 Doctors use two tests to initially screen for cervical cancer during a gynecologic exam:

-• The Pap test, which involves sampling cervical cells with a brush and spatula.
-Your doctor sends the cells to a lab for examination.
+- The Pap smear.
+A Pap smear involves sampling cervical cells with a brush and spatula.
+The laboratory will look for abnormal cells.
 Typically, it’s not a painful procedure.

 Colposcopy